brooks-code/kaggle/README.md

   - Related project: [Toulouse biblio chronicle](https://github.com/brooks-code/toulouse-biblio-chronicle)

 ## Notebooks

+- Paris flood dataset, [the designer notebook](https://www.kaggle.com/code/grimespoint/paris-flood-dataset-the-design-data-visualization) is an exploratory data analysis of the Paris flood dataset that leverages top-notch visualization techniques to achieve visually striking results through creative design.
+This is a follow-up of the [dataswag](https://brooks-code.github.io/miniature-fortnight) submission to the Hackaviz competition.

 - [Fallout: New Vegas data exploration notebook](https://www.kaggle.com/code/grimespoint/fallout-new-vegas-dataset-exploration) is an NLP tailored playground that explores and transforms raw game text through some systematic exploratory data analysis and preprocessing.